-This report provides an overview of the history, funding, and administration of North Carolina's Family Courts as of December 2021 and an update on the work of the Family Court Advisory Commission.
-The report also discusses the adherence to the 10 best practices as set forth in the Unified Family Courts: Best Practices and Guidelines.1 The core principles of Family Court are judicial leadership; judicial assignment; time standards; active case management; alternative dispute resolution; additional court and community services; customer service; specially trained judges and staff; local family court advisory committee; and specialized local rules.
+This report provides an overview of the history, funding, and administration of North Carolina's Family Courts as of December 2022 and an update on the work of the Family Court Advisory Commission.
+The report also discusses the adherence to the 10 best practices as set forth in the Unified Family Courts: Best Practices and Guidelines.
+The core principles of Family Court are judicial leadership; judicial assignment; time standards; active case management; alternative dispute resolution; additional court and community services; customer service; specially trained judges and staff; local family court advisory committee; and specialized local rules.
 Many of these principles have been recognized by national experts as key case management strategies.

 North Carolina Unified Family Courts serve almost 50% of the population of North Carolina.
 Family Court programs are operational in 15 judicial districts, including some of the largest counties in North Carolina2: Buncombe, Cumberland, Durham, Mecklenburg, New Hanover, Union, and Wake Counties.
-However, Family Court also serves smaller, more rural areas, such as Anson, Greene, Hoke, Halifax, and Stanly Counties, which are in no less need of the services that family courts provide simply due to their smaller size and geographic location.
+However, Family Court also serves smaller, more rural areas, such as Anson, Greene, Hoke, Halifax, and Stanly Counties, which are in no less need of the services that family courts provide.